permguard/permguard/site/content/docs/0.1/core-elements/permissions/schemas.md

   noindex: false # false (default) or true
 ---

-In **Permguard**, multiple repositories can be created, and each of them has a single **schema**.
+In **Permguard**, multiple ledgers can be created, and each of them has a single **schema**.
 This provides a structured method for modelling the authorization model.

 {{< callout context="note" icon="info-circle" >}}
 In the context of the [MagicFarmacia sample](/docs/0.1/getting-started/adoption-through-example#integration-use-case-pharmacy-branch-management), , the schema primarily represents two namespaces: the `platform` tenant, which serves as the master tenant capable of managing all branches, and the `pharmacy branch` tenant.